 When a caregiver doesn’t meet an elder’s needs, and the elder gets injured or otherwise harmed, it may constitute elder neglect.
 Elder neglect isn’t an oversight.
 It comes from intentional carelessness or lack of regard for an elder’s well-being.

 Older adults need adequate shelter and to have their basic daily living activities tended to.
 They should have appropriate clothing and help with hygiene if needed.
 They should also be safe and feel safe in their environment.
 Incidences of neglect may be high in some nursing homes or where caregivers are exhausted and overworked.
 Treating compassion fatigue may be essential for caregivers to reduce the risk of neglect.

 NCEA defines elder abandonment as the intentional deserting of an elder who can’t care for themselves.
 For example, former caretakers may leave someone at a hospital, nursing home, or another care facility without arranging future visits and alternate care.

 Survivors of elder abandonment may feel confused, scared, lost, depressed, and numb.
 They might become malnourished, dehydrated, or depressed.
 Pain and confusion over the loss can worsen physical pain from existing chronic conditions.

 The National Council on Aging states that seniors are more likely to report financial abuse than other types of elder abuse.

-Self-neglect may result from dehydration, malnutrition, untreated medical conditions, or poor hygiene.
-The neglected elder may live in unsafe or unsanitary physical living conditions.
+Self-neglect can be as dangerous as other types of elder abuse.
+It may result in dehydration, malnutrition, untreated medical conditions, or poor hygiene.
+The neglected elderly individual may live in unsafe or unsanitary physical living conditions.
 Some people might lack appropriate clothing or outerwear, such as leaving the house in their pajamas or without a coat.
-They may be unable to keep up with medical aids like eyeglasses, hearing aids, or dentures.
-Homelessness and inadequate housing might also be indications of self-neglect.
+They may also be unable to keep up with medical aids like eyeglasses, hearing aids, or dentures due to a lack of transportation or support.